leviraphael/security_engine/README.md

 # Solution

 Create a proxy server handling requests - analyse all requests (GET/POST - assumption) with different threat detections:
-1- Allowed IPs
+* Allowed IPs
-2- DDoS detection:
+*  DDoS detection:
-Limit amount of requests per minute for this server MAX_REQUEST_PER_MINUTE = 5 3- Malicious payload
+    * Limit amount of requests per minute for this server MAX_REQUEST_PER_MINUTE = 5
+* Malicious payload
-Block requests where payload is malicious based on MALICIOUS_PAYLOAD list (configurable) 4- Enumeration
+    * Block requests where payload is malicious based on MALICIOUS_PAYLOAD list (configurable)
+* Enumeration
-Limit amount of invalid request per IP (assumption for this example  - used as unique identifier should be improved in case of VPN)
+    * Limit amount of invalid request per IP (assumption for this example  - used as unique identifier should be improved in case of VPN)
+* User agent detection
+    * Block malicious user agents

 # Technical solution
 The main business logic is based on a wrapper: